The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 "I'm just writing the same thing as everybody else."

-You might be writing about the same pain points, but the plot and the characters will differ.
+You might write about the same pain points, but the plot and the characters will differ.

 You're not being a "Debbie Downer!"

 You'll just hit two, three, maybe four pain points, and then you're going to move into step two of the formula, which is the solution to the pain.

 The solution or benefit is what you've found to get out of that pain you were feeling.

 For example, let's say that you are in a health and wellness company and offer a weight loss shake.

 There's a big difference between posting a picture of you drinking your shake and saying…,